-And, one thing about, too, is that it also takes a lot -- a number of volunteers as well.
-It is a volunteer board of directors, skilled people sitting there, and they bring their perspectives in.
-It -- I mean, I give them kudos for putting that time in, you know, to make their community safer.
+20 And, one thing about, too, is that it also 21 takes a lot -- a number of volunteers as well.
+It is a 22 volunteer board of directors, skilled people sitting 23 there, and they bring their perspectives in.
+It -- I 24 mean, I give them kudos for putting that time in, you 25 know, to make their community safer.
 And, that, too, is

 1 what it is all about as well.
 But, yes, that is the 2 unfortunate part.
 I mean, I know I quote numbers in terms 3 of money, budgets that the federal government throws 4 towards initiatives, but not necessarily the kind of 5 initiatives that we need in our communities.
 That is 6 where it should be at, and it is just not happening yet.
+7 So...

-7 So 8 COMMISSIONER MICHÈLE AUDETTE: Est-ce qu'on 9 vous dit pourquoi ça n'arrive pas ou pourquoi je vais, 10 franglais, ne fittait pas j'imagine dans les critères du 11 gouvernement ou des programmes à long terme?
-12 HONOURABLE KIM BEAUDIN: Well, I think it - 13 - my understanding, it does fit somewhere and we I 14 think we have done everything possible that we could do to 15 if there is, you know, a callout for proposals, for 16 example, we have done all that.
-We just we are just 17 waiting.
-We don't know what is happening, like why the 18 federal government is dragging their well, anyways 19 they are taking their time.
+8 COMMISSIONER MICHÈLE AUDETTE: Est-ce qu'on 9 vous dit pourquoi ça n'arrive pas ou pourquoi je vais, 10 franglais, ne fittait pas j'imagine dans les critères du 11 gouvernement ou des programmes à long terme?

+12 HONOURABLE KIM BEAUDIN: Well, I think it -13 - my understanding, it does fit somewhere and we -- I 14 think we have done everything possible that we could do to 15 -- if there is, you know, a callout for proposals, for 16 example, we have done all that.
+We just -- we are just 17 waiting.
+We don't know what is happening, like why the 18 federal government is dragging their -- well, anyways --19 they are taking their time.

 20 COMMISSIONER MICHÈLE AUDETTE: Maybe it is 21 the translation or my exhausted brain, French/English, I 22 will try in English about the same question.

 23 HONOURABLE KIM BEAUDIN: Okay.
 24 COMMISSIONER MICHÈLE AUDETTE: Did they say 25 to you why it is only based by project or by grant when we

 1 know in Canada it is an issue, a problem, a reality?
 Did 2 they say to you, "No, it is only grant for you," or based 3 on project?

-4 HONOURABLE KIM BEAUDIN: Yes, a lot of 5 times their funding comes in based on projects.

-COMMISSIONER MICHÈLE AUDETTE: Okay.

-tell us it is in the queue.
-I showed you a picture up there earlier this morning, Bill Blair, Border MP, Border Security.
+HONOURABLE KIM BEAUDIN: Yes, a lot of 4 times their funding comes in based on projects.
+5 6 COMMISSIONER MICHÈLE AUDETTE: Okay.
+7 HONOURABLE KIM BEAUDIN: It is not -- they 8 tell us it is in the queue.
+I showed you a picture up 9 there earlier this morning, Bill Blair, Border MP, Border 10 Security.
 He came to visit the program.
-And, one thing that came out of the discussion is that he was really big on employment, employing people to keep them out of the justice system, and that is music to my ears.
-I think that is really important.

-But, we still haven't seen anything.
-I mean, we are sitting here, what, April -- sorry, September 19th?
-Funding year starts April 1st, and -- yet, we also hear, too, that other -- which I don't get.
-Like, City of Saskatoon police department got, like, \$3 million under a justice program.
+And, one thing 11 that came out of the discussion is that he was really big 12 on employment, employing people to keep them out of the 13 justice system, and that is music to my ears.
+I think 14 that is really important.
+15 But, we still haven't seen anything.
+I 16 mean, we are sitting here, what, April -- sorry, September 17 19th?
+Funding year starts April 1st, and -- yet, we also 18 hear, too, that other -- which I don't get.
+Like, City of 19 Saskatoon police department got, like, \$3 million under a 20 justice program.
 I don't know.
-We were kind of baffled at that one, because what the focus was to look at youth and children, to keep them out of the justice system.
-So, we don't know how come one pocket over here gets funding, and then other programs don't?
+We were kind of baffled 21 at that one, because what the focus was to look at youth and children, to keep them out of the justice system.
+So, recent program, like a conference, here in -- like, in Ottawa, there was a number of programs across Canada that got up and said their funding was done as of that March 31st.
+And, there was no letter indicating that there would be, you know, something going forward.

+23 we don't know how come one pocket over here gets funding, 24 and then other programs don't?